MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-how-to-create-sales-landing-page.md

 ms.author: v-liober
 ---

-# Guideline on creating an effective Sales Landing page for your app
+# Guideline on Creating an Effective Sales Landing Page for Your App
 ## Building a landing page that drives a successful buying transaction

 Microsoft will drive qualified traffic to AppSource.
 Though, once a prospect becomes aware of your app, it will be your job to guide them through to a successful buying transaction.
 Deliberately mapping and architecting the buying journey is critical to ensure a high level of engagement and conversion.
 Only presenting your app’s features and functionality, or just providing a free trial, will not ensure prospects will become buyers.
 For this you need to have a good landing page that is built to help you capture attention, accelerate your customer acquisition process, and drive buying behavior.
 The recommendations on this page will help you do so.